appbaseio/esc/searchbar/searchbar.md

 `city_autocomplete` subfield is useful for the auto-completion feature.
 It indexes and searches the data using `simple` analyzer and with type **completion**.

 `city_autocomplete` subfield is useful for the auto-suggestion feature.
-It indexes the data using `auto-suggest` analyzer, searches the data using `simple` analyzer and is of type **string**.
+It indexes the data using `auto-suggest` analyzer, searches the data using `simple` analyzer and is of type **text**.

 Similar sub-field structure will also hold true for the country field.